 If you are a networking geek, then you must be in love with home servers.
-But first, for a home server, you would need a server rack.
+But first, for a home server, you would need a server rack with good sizes.
 There are a lot of options out there.
 However, most of the time, it is not a good idea to buy a ready-made server rack.
 There are a lot of reasons behind this.
 For instance, the number one problem is that these are not affordable.

 Added to that, you would have to wait for a long time to get a good deal.
 But, is there any solution to this?
 Luckily, there is one.
 And that is to build one yourself.
 You might be thinking it would be a difficult task.
 But, believe it or not, there is a very easy way to do it.
 And, we will let you know the entire process of building your DIY Server rack in this post.
 You will just need to follow our guidelines carefully.

 DIY 19″ Server Rack for Home Servers and/or ESXi VMWare Lab